gbaydin/ml-iearth-mt2025/README.md

 ## Optional assessed assignment

 There is an optional take-home assignment that that the students can complete to gain more experience.
-See the assessed assignment directory for the instructions.
+See the optional assignment directory for the instructions.
 This is not a part of the course evaluation.